cambridge-cares/TheWorldAvatar/web/uk-base-world/docs/data.md

 * [OntoEIP ontology](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_Ontology/ontology/ontoeip)
   * Note that when uploading the ontology files, you may need to rename any Turtle files with the `.ttl` extension.
 The stack data uploader assumes that `.owl` files are using the XML format, if an `.owl` file is using Turtle then this will cause errors during upload.

+Open the OntoEIP ontology link and find the resource_network folder.
+Put 'resource_network.ttl' into 'inputs/data/ontoeip' folder.
+Contact CMCL if you need the newest dukes data.
 ### United Kingdom: High Resolution Population Count

 ```